GxpMario/simple_scripts/README.md

-# A collection of simple scripts
+### A collection of simple python and shell scripts